ritikkorde/DevOps/Kubernetes(K8s).md

 This mechanism allows for fine-grained control over where workloads are placed in your Kubernetes cluster, helping to optimize resource usage and maintain reliability

+ConfigMap
+1. ConfigMaps
+Purpose: Store non-sensitive configuration data as key-value pairs that can be used by your Kubernetes applications.
+Use Cases:
+Store configuration settings (e.g., URLs, environment variables).
+Share configuration data across multiple pods without hardcoding them into your containers

+ConfigMaps allow you to store non-sensitive configuration data, such as environment variables, configuration files, or command-line arguments, in key-value pairs.
+These can then be injected into your applications running in Pods.
+-ConfigMaps allow you to store non-sensitive configuration data, such as environment variables, configuration files, or command-line arguments, in key-value pairs.
+These can then be injected into your applications running in Pods.

+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: my-app-config
+data:
+  DATABASE_URL: "postgres://user:password@db:5432/mydb"
+  APP_ENV: "production

+2. Secrets:
+Purpose: Store sensitive information such as passwords, OAuth tokens, and SSH keys.
+Use Cases:
+Manage sensitive data that needs to be injected into pods.
+Avoid exposing sensitive information in your application code or ConfigMaps.

+Secrets are similar to ConfigMaps but are specifically designed to store sensitive data, like passwords, API tokens, or SSH keys.
+Secrets data is base64 encoded but still requires care in handling.
+●	Use case: You want to securely store sensitive information, such as a database password or API key.

+RBAC
+Purpose: Manage who can access Kubernetes resources and what actions they can perform.
+Components:
+- Role: Defines a set of permissions within a namespace.
+ClusterRole: Defines a set of permissions across the entire cluster.
+- RoleBinding: Grants the permissions defined in a Role to a user or group within a specific namespace.
+ClusterRoleBinding: Grants the permissions defined in a ClusterRole to a user or group across the entire cluster.